-A quote from a famous person or literary quotes can be used to grab the reader’s attention and make them want to know more.
+Incorporating a well-chosen quote from an influential figure or a pertinent literary passage can serve as a good hook to pique the reader’s curiosity.
 A quotation hook is often used in academic writing to make a point or provide evidence for an argument.

 For example, if you were writing an essay about the importance of exercise, you could start with a quote such as: